BrettBlox/GB-Bowlworks/src/cms/posts/second-post.md

 ![](https://res.cloudinary.com/dy6lb8vna/image/upload/w_800,c_fit/v1/other/E9881D6B-8B80-4D54-8718-A060CE20F376.jpg)

-I've been using this machine for over a year now on probably 20 different projects.
+I've been using this machine for about three years now (Oct 2020) on probably 40 different projects.
 It has worked like a charm.
-I've replaced the sandpaper about four times in the year and have switched to 100 grit instead of 120.
+I started out with 120 grit paper but have switched to 80 grit.
+The paper lasts probably two months or so between changing, and it's cheap, about $15 for a roll that allows for three changes.
 Thanks to the attached dust collection, there is NO dust in my shop from this machine.
 I'm able to sand a segmented ring in just a few passes.
 For efficient production of a segmented vessel, this machine has simplified one very big step in the process.

 If you've got any questions about this project, feel free to contact me and I can give you a few more details.